cancerbioinformatics/BreastAgeNet/README.md

 ```

-### Step 3.
-Visualisation
-Step 2.1 tSNE projection of the whole dataset
-**_BreastAgeNet_**  learns ageing-related microscopic patterns in a data-driven manner, using a multi-head self-attention mechanism to prioritize relevant patterns for accurate branch predictions.
-By integrating information from multiple branches, the model enhances the robustness of its predictions and provides deeper insights into the nuanced ageing-related changes in NBT.
-Please refer to [notebook vis_tSNE](notebooks/vis_tSNE.ipynb).

-Step 2.2 Attention heatmap for a single WSI
-Moreover, **_BreastAgeNet_** provides attention heatmaps that can directly visualise ageing-related spatial heterogeneity across the tissue, with this variability showing strong associations with manually annotated, age-related lobule types.
-Please refer to [notebook vis_attention_heatmap](notebooks/vis_attention_heatmap.ipynb)
+### 5.4 _BreastAgeNet_ full dataset testing

-### Step 4.
-External testing
+### 5.5 _BreastAgeNet_ a single slide testing

-In the context of ordinal classification, where errors between adjacent classes are considered less severe than those between more distant classes, **_BreastAgeNet_** demonstrated robust performance on WSIs of NBT derived from reduction mammoplasties, with only 9% severe misclassification.
-With its substantiated ability to model ageing trajectories in NBT, <i>BreastAgeNet</i> has revealed deviations between expected (chronological) and observed (predicted) tissue ageing in high-risk NBT from _gBRCA1/2_ mutation carriers or breast cancer patients.
-For this, please implement the following:
+### 5.6 Visualisation

+We provide notebooks to reproduce the main figures in the paper.
+To access and run the notebooks:

 ```
-import json
-from utils_model import *

-with open("./configs/config_v1.json", "r") as f:
-    config = json.load(f)

-model = load_BreastAgeNet(config)
-repeats = inference(model, clinic_file, n_iteration=10, stainFunc="reinhard", config=config)
-output_df = get_averaged_outputs(repeats)
-output_df
+python -m ipykernel install \
+--user \
+--name=breastagenet \
+--display-name="breastagenet"

+chmod +x run_jupyter.sh
+./run_jupyter.sh
 ```

-## Docker
-**_BreastAgeNet_** offers Docker to reproduce the main figures from the paper and infer tissue ageing ranks for custom datasets.
+Then, please follow the instructions and launch the Jupyter Lab.
+The notebooks are available in `/app/BreastAgeNet/notebooks`

-## **_BreastAgeNet_** future directions
+## 6. _BreastAgeNet_ future directions
-**_BreastAgeNet_** can identify NBT with abnormal ageing process.
+_BreastAgeNet_ can identify NBT with an abnormal ageing process.
 Taking it further, attention heatmaps can pinpoint tissue regions responsible for 'mismatched' tissue ageing predictions.
 This approach opens the door to techniques like spatial transcriptomics, which could further elucidate molecular abnormalities at these sites—potentially identifying early indicators of cancer initiation.

 ## Acknowledgements